Sustainability / Social Report / Creating Attractive WorkplacesOccupational Health and Safety

 Initiatives toward Zero Occupational Accidents

-The Daicel Group carries out the CAPD cycle and takes a variety of measures, including those below, to eliminate all serious workplace accidents.
+The Daicel Group has set zero major occupational accidents as a KPI in its materiality, and carries out the CAPD cycle and takes a variety of measures, including those below, to eliminate all serious workplace accidents.

 ■Practicing 3S, HH, and KY

-In Japan, all business sites, including those of our partner companies (contractors), practice the 3S methodology of —Seiri (Sorting), Seiton (Setting-in-Order), and Seisou (Shining)—as well as HH (near-miss reporting)*1 and KY (work injury prediction) in order to improve the foundation of our business sites and prevent the recurrence of past incidents.
+In Japan, all business sites, including those of our partner companies (contractors), practice the 3S methodology of —Seiri (Sorting), Seiton (Setting-in-Order), and Seisou (Shining)—as well as HH (near-miss reporting)*1 and KY (work injury prediction) as basic practices in order to improve the foundation of our business sites and prevent the occurrence of problems.

 ■Before/After (BA) approach